 The ambient air boundary must be determined before an ambient air assessment can be completed.
-Permit Permittees are required to demonstrate modeled compliance with NAAQS or PSD increments at receptors spaced along and outside the ambient air boundary (Section 3.6).
-The recent revised NAAQS for NO2, SO2, PM10 and PM{2.5} are significantly more stringent than the previous standards and in conjunction with EPA ambient air policy will provide protection of the public health previously afforded by the process area boundary (PAB) policy.
-Therefore, ADEQ has determined that the EPA's ambient air policy will be incorporated into this guidance for modeling purposes.
+The Permittee is required to demonstrate modeled compliance with NAAQS or PSD increments at receptors spaced along and outside the ambient air boundary (Section 3.6).

 40 CRF Part 50.1(e) defines ambient air as, "...that portion of the atmosphere, external to buildings, to which the general public has access."
 A letter dated December 19, 1980, from EPA's Administrator Douglas Costle to Senator Jennings Randolph, has stated that "the exemption from ambient air is available only for the atmosphere over land owned or controlled by the source and to which public access is precluded by a fence or other physical barriers".
-The Regional Meteorologists' memorandum has further stated that

-"...for modeling purposes the air everywhere outside of contiguous plant property to which public access is precluded by a fence or other effective physical barrier should be considered in locating receptors" (U.S. EPA,1985).
+The Regional Meteorologists' memorandum has further stated that "...for modeling purposes the air everywhere outside of contiguous plant property to which public access is precluded by a fence or other effective physical barrier should be considered in locating receptors" (U.S. EPA,1985).
 Based on these definitions and guidance, ADEQ has developed the following guidance to be used when determining the ambient air boundary for a facility.